-However, despite this official stance of the U.S. government, President Franklin D. Roosevelt went ahead and established the Office of Coordinator of Information (COI) on July 11, 1941, aware that U.S. involvement in the war could occur at any time.
-Like before, the U.S. was greatly inspired by the British system of intelligence, counterintelligence, psychological warfare, and special operations, some of which was ironically cultivated from their experiences from Germany.
+However, despite this official stance, President Franklin D. Roosevelt went ahead and established the Office of Coordinator of Information (COI) on July 11, 1941, aware that U.S. involvement in the war could occur at any time.
+Like before, the U.S. was greatly inspired by the British system of intelligence, counterintelligence, psychological warfare, and special operations, parts of which had been, ironically, developed from its experiences fighting Germany.
 The COI director, Colonel William J Donovan, desired an all-encompassing agency that would do something similar in the U.S. However, due to a variety of reasons, this would not occur under the COI.

-Colonel, and later, Major General Donavan would become head of the newly established OSS and be the only person to receive all four of the United States highest awards: Medal of Honor, Distinguished Service Cross, Distinguished Service Medal, and the National Security Medal.
+Colonel, and later Major General, Donavan would become head of the newly established OSS and be the only person to receive all four of the United States’ highest awards: Medal of Honor, Distinguished Service Cross, Distinguished Service Medal, and the National Security Medal.

-Despite general concerns about the European state of conflict, U.S. entry into the war ironically happened because of the Imperial Japanese attack on Pearl Harbor on December 7, 1941.
+Despite general concerns about the European state of conflict, U.S. entry into the war ironically happened because of the Japanese attack on Pearl Harbor on December 7, 1941.
 With the subsequent declaration of War by the remaining Axis powers against the U.S., a call to arms was enacted.
-Like the first world war, the U.S. chose to enact both a domestic civilian propaganda agency and a separate organization for military and civilian audiences abroad.
+As in the first world war, the U.S. chose to establish both a domestic civilian propaganda agency and a separate organization for military and civilian audiences abroad.
 However, instead of re-activating the WWI era organizations, the Roosevelt Administration wanted a clean start and chose to create a new organization: The Office of War Information (OWI).

 The OWI was in charge of the dissemination of all official news in the United States using the Domestic Operations Branch.
-In principle, all propaganda and intelligence handling abroad (except for Latin America) with allied forces was coordinated through the Overseas Operations and Psychological Warfare Branch (PWB).
-But this didn’t include the litany of other psychological and propaganda agencies the various military, allied, and government agencies created in their respective areas.
-This would result to a degree of in-fighting among the different organizations, something that would ebb and flow during the entire course of WWII.
+In principle, all propaganda and intelligence handling abroad (except for Latin America) was coordinated through the Overseas Operations and Psychological Warfare Branch (PWB).
+But this didn’t include the litany of other psychological and propaganda agencies that the various military, allied, and government agencies created in their respective areas.
+This would result in a degree of in-fighting among the different organizations, something that would ebb and flow during the entire course of WWII.
 The best example of this goes all the way back to the creation of OSS and OWI.
 Although both agencies shared some activities and functions, OSS became responsible for black propaganda operations (using information from concealed of falsified sources) and the OWI controlled white propaganda operations (using plainly issued or known information).

 The war at home

 Some of the methods used harkened back to WWI, such as the use of posters and advertisements to promote various messages.
-But even such a simple task faced issues, with the agency split over to adopt a simplified “war art” that emphasized stylization and symbolism, or posters that resembled typical “modern” advertisements.
-Generally, government agencies seem to favor the former, being relatively easy to design and print as well as reminiscent to posters promoting New Deal programs during the 1930s.
+But even the adoption of such a simple method faced issues, with the agency split over between using simplified “war art” that emphasized stylization and symbolism, or posters that resembled typical “modern” advertisements.
+Generally, government agencies seem to favor the former, being relatively easy to design and print as well as reminiscent of posters promoting New Deal programs during the 1930s.
 But a new generation of workers from the civilian sectors pushed for the latter based on experience and public feedback, which would become more prominent as the war progressed.

 Most of these posters tend to be informative or down-to-earth in nature, but others were more salacious and ominous.
-Whether it was artwork of a sinking allied ship and drowning American Sailors with the slogan “Loose Lips Sink Ships!” or a drawing of brutish, bucktooth Japanese Soldiers with a scantily clad (white) woman slung over his shoulder, these posters ran a wide gamut of style and messaging.
+Whether it was an artwork of a sinking allied ship and drowning American Sailors with the slogan “Loose Lips Sink Ships!” or a drawing of brutish, bucktooth Japanese Soldiers with a scantily clad (white) woman slung over his shoulder, these posters ran a wide gamut of style and messaging.

-Since WWI, films had become more relevant and accepted for mass consumption, which in turn provided fertile ground for propaganda efforts.
+Since WWI, films had become more relevant and accepted for mass consumption, which in turn provided fertile ground for propaganda.
 The Bureau of Motion Pictures (BMP) as part of the OWI, was established to work with Hollywood as a means of buoying support for America’s war effort.
 Although the BMP didn’t have overt authority to ban films that didn’t meet their criteria, they could control overseas distribution.
 Over 340 movies related to the war were created between 1942 and 1945.
 Most of these were short films, documentaries with varying themes such as “Why We Fight!”
-“Defining the Enemy, Defining the Allies,” and “The Negro Solder.”
+“Defining the Enemy, Defining the Allies,” and “The Negro Soldier.”
 Viewed through the context of history, many of these films conveyed an idealized version of the subject.

-Some of these films were obviously not what we now consider “politically correct” | Youtube
+Some of these films were obviously not what we now consider “politically correct.” | Youtube.

-Prior to the start of WWII, the United States was the only prominent nation without any government sponsored radio service, content with leaving that to commercial and private entities.
+Prior to the start of WWII, the United States was the only prominent nation without any government-sponsored radio service, content with leaving that to commercial and private entities.
 The exception to this was the little known, but extremely important, Foreign Broadcast Intelligence Service (FBIS), established nine months prior to the attack on Pearl Harbor.
-The FBIS was charged with keeping abreast of what the enemy radio was saying to its own people, to neutrals, and to its enemies.
-To most Americans, however, better known were radio addresses from the front, as well as Roosevelt’s “fireside” chat which he gave since 1933.
+The FBIS was charged with keeping abreast of what the enemy radio was broadcasting to its own people, to neutrals, and to enemies.
+To most Americans, however, better known were radio addresses from the front, as well as Roosevelt’s “fireside” chats which he gave since 1933.

 Domestic propaganda under fire

-Another accusation was that some key employees within the OWI harbored sympathy or favoritism to the Soviets or Communism, whom Davis admitted having to fire when questioned about it after the war.
+Another accusation was that some key employees within the OWI harbored sympathy or favoritism to the Soviets or Communism — Davis admitted that he had to fire some such employees when questioned about it after the war.
 Additionally, Republican critics of the administration levied accusations of partisanship, as well as charges of mismanagement and incompetence within the OWI.
-Congressional opposition to the domestic OWI agency culminated in funding largely (but not completely) being cut in 1943, with operations mostly shifted to foreign operations in 1944.
+Congressional opposition to the domestic OWI agency culminated in funding largely (but not completely) being cut in 1943, with its activity mostly being shifted to foreign operations in 1944.